 If you want to improve your conversion rate and increase your patients’ experience, follow our steps to create the best possible email for your private health clinic, dental clinic, or plastic surgery clinic.

-First things first, you should not send too many emails a day.
-You may consider sending 1-2 emails to your email newsletter subscribers per month.
-The contents should not be repetitive, and you should send emails only when there is something to communicate to your email list.
+First, you should not send too many emails daily.
+Instead, consider sending 1-2 emails to your newsletter subscribers monthly.
+The content should not be repetitive, and you should send emails only when there is something to communicate to your list.

-We recommend that you send different emails once a month, plus a regular one (possible roundup of blog posts) once a month.
+We recommend sending different emails once a month, plus a regular one (possible roundup of blog posts) once a month.
 This should be enough to cover your basic communication needs and will not bother your patient readership too often so that they are not tempted to unsubscribe.
-Do not worry too much about overdoing emails; after all, online services in the healthcare industry have been around for a while.
+Do not worry too much about overdoing emails; online services in the healthcare industry have been around for a while.

-Once you’ve decided on the kinds of emails, you will be sending each month or biweekly, it is time to focus on the email itself.
-While structuring your Healthcare email newsletter, you should pay attention to two tiers of information.
+Once you’ve decided on the kinds of emails you will send each month or biweekly; it is time to focus on the email itself.
+When structuring your Healthcare email newsletter, you should pay attention to two tiers of information.
 The first tier relates to the contents of the email itself.
-The second relates to all the meta-elements you should pay attention to to ensure your email is a pleasant experience and ensure your future healthcare emails are read.
+The second tier relates to all the meta-elements you should pay attention to ensure your email is a pleasant experience and that your future healthcare emails are read.
 Focus on your target audience and speak their language.

 Image Source